hg-fine-codes/python-study-beginner/python setup.md

 python
 ```

 Interactive prompt allows to write one line of code at a time.
-It's for suitable for testing python command rather than writing python scripts.
+It's suitable for testing python command rather than writing python scripts.

 ### 3.2.
 IDLE - Integrated Development Learning Environment